Burreh/BookSave/README.md

 # BookSave

-BookSave is a UI that help users find inspiration for reading books.
+BookSave is a web app that help users find inspiration for reading books.

 * A Place where you can search and save different books in a **"To-read" list**.
 * After you have finished reading a book, it can be saved in a so called **"Finished" list**.